uflowie/HotReloadBenchmark/scripts/README.md

 ## How to add a new scenario

-1. Open `scripts/scenarios.angular.js` and append a new object at the end of the array.
+1. Open `scripts/scenarios.<framework>.js` and append a new object at the end of the array.
 2. Follow the structure above, including `name`, `url`, `patches`, `selector`, and validation fields.
 3. Insert any `preEval`, `postPatchEval`, or `waitForFn` hooks if your scenario needs it.
 4. Update `scripts/scenarios.md` with a matching numbered entry.
-5. Run your hot-reload benchmark to verify: `npm run hot-reload-benchmark --scenario <number>`.
+5. Do NOT apply the scenario changes to the component file directly.
+The scenario itself should describe the changes to be applied.